-The AD9627 serial port interface (SPI) allows the user to configure the converter for specific functions or operations through a structured register space provided inside the ADC.
-The SPI gives the user added flexibility and customization, depending on the application.
+The AD9640 serial port interface (SPI) allows the user to configure the converter for specific functions or operations through a structured register space provided inside the ADC.
+This gives the user added flexibility and customization depending on the application.
 Addresses are accessed via the serial port and can be written to or read from via the port.
 Memory is organized into bytes that can be further divided into fields, which are documented in the Memory Map section.
-For detailed operational information, see Application Note AN-877, Interfacing to High Speed ADCs via SPI.
+For detailed operational information, see the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.